ViviFeathers/ViviFeathers.github.io/_posts/2023-10-08-About My Makeup API Vignette.md

 # Some Thoughts about my MAKEUP API VIGNETTE

-## what did I do in the project and any interesting findings
+## About what I did for the vignette and interesting findings...
 I created a makeup API vignette with the purpose of exploring how to read in data using a function created for interacting with a specific API, as well as showing different types of data analyses that can be conducted on the data obtained.